 Undoubtedly one of the best cards in all the format.
 It has one of the most powerful effects in Magic – providing free mana.
 It is very similar to Sol Ring (another Commander staple) in the way it gives you two colorless mana immediately after you play it.

 Mana Crypt should probably be in every Commander deck.
-The only setback that this card has is that you can take 3 damage every now and then.
+The only setback that this card has is that you can take 3 damage occasionally.
 But most importantly, it gives you two colorless mana for free.
 It outperforms any other mana rock in the game.

 I hope this list has been helpful and entertaining to you.
 As always, If you agree or disagree with any of the inclusions in this list, comment down below.

-If you don’t want to miss new Commander articles, just like this one, you should give us a follow on Facebook or Instagram.
+If you don’t want to miss new Commander articles, just like this one, you should follow us on Facebook or Instagram.
 We post all sorts of cool stuff there, including reminders for new articles, MTG memes, Arena codes and more.

 Here are some other articles that you might enjoy: